jboss-developer/jboss-eap-quickstarts/hibernate3/README.md

         WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("asm.asm:main") which may be changed or removed in future versions without notice.
         WARN  [org.jboss.as.dependency.private] (MSC service thread 1-6) JBAS018567: Deployment "deployment.jboss-hibernate3.war" is using a private module ("org.javassist:main") which may be changed or removed in future versions without notice.

+    You will also see the following warning in the server log.
+You can ignore this warning.

+      JBAS010489: -ds.xml file deployments are deprecated.
+Support may be removed in a future version.

 Access the application
 ---------------------